 State Financial Aid Standards of Academic Progress

-The criteria below is used to assess New York State academic progress and impacts students receiving NY State financial aid not including the Excelsior or STEM Scholarships.
+The criteria below is used to assess New York State academic progress and impacts students receiving NY State financial aid and scholarships NOT including the Excelsior or STEM Scholarships.
 Excelsior and STEM Scholarships use different criteria for maintaining eligibility.

 This chart should be used for students who first received TAP in 2010-2011 or later.